melsman/mlkit/doc/arm64-compiler.md

 promoted variadic arguments.
 REPL checks load successive shared images, retain and traverse list values across images, and continue after an uncaught exception, including GC, tagged-pair GC, and generational GC.

+## Parallel compilation

+Milestone 6 adds native pthread and optional Argobots execution for MLKit and ReML (`-par`, or `-par -argo`).
+These use the existing no-GC, untagged, non-profiling runtime configurations. `-argo` and `-par0` require `-par`.
+`-par0` disables allocation protection and is only appropriate when concurrent allocations cannot target the same region.
+See [arm64-runtime.md](arm64-runtime.md) for the synchronization design, Argobots setup, and validation coverage.

+`make -f Makefile.arm64 check` also runs `tests/check-parallel.sh`; set `ARGOBOTS_ROOT` to include its optional Argobots cases.
+The fixtures include the production `THREAD.sig`/`Thread.sml` wrapper with a minimal prelude, so these checks do not depend on full Basis compilation.